Spiking Structured State Space Model for Monaural Speech Enhancement: Method

 \subsection{Overview}

 As shown in ~\cref{fig1}, the noisy speech signal is first transformed into the time-frequency domain using the Short-Time Fourier Transform (STFT) layer.
-Then, the magnitude is fed into the linear encoder to generate the input $u$ of shape ${T\times K}$ for the spiking s4 layers, where T is the dimension of the time axis and K is the latent size of each timestep.
-Next it is passed to N spiking S4 layers and a linear decoder, which produces a magnitude mask $\hat{M}$.
+Then, the magnitude is fed into the linear encoder to generate the input $u$ of shape ${K\times L}$ for the spiking S4 layers, where $K$ is the length of the input sequence and $L$ is the independent S4 kernel number of each sequence element.
+Next it is passed to $N$ spiking S4 layers and a linear decoder, which produces a magnitude mask $\hat{M}$.
 This mask is then multiplied with the original magnitude to obtain the denoised magnitude.
 Finally, the denoised magnitude and the phase information are combined and converted back to the time domain using Inverse Short-Time Fourier Transform (ISTFT) layer.

 The STFT layer and ISTFT layer both involve precomputing Fourier coefficients and then freezing them as network weights, thereby excluding them from network training.
 This approach enables end-to-end computation within the network, greatly reducing the reliance on specific types and performance of computational resources.
 It also facilitates more efficient utilization of Graphics Processing Units~(GPUs) and other parallel computing resources, ultimately enhancing the overall model training and inference speed.